papz2000/NiM-Benchmark/README.md

 # NiM-Benchmark

+This is a sample dataset, and we plan to release the full benchmark in the future.

 ## Overview
 This JSON file stores structured data for document-based question answering, mapping questions to answers along with relevant image references.